avelino/awesome-go/README.md

 - [hilbert](https://github.com/google/hilbert) - Go package for mapping values to and from space-filling curves, such as Hilbert and Peano curves.
 - [hyperloglog](https://github.com/axiomhq/hyperloglog) - HyperLogLog implementation with Sparse, LogLog-Beta bias correction and TailCut space reduction.
 - [quadtree](https://github.com/s0rg/quadtree) - Generic, zero-alloc, 100%-test covered quadtree.
+- [slice](github.com/go-slice/slice) - A simple, generic, and easy-to-use Go library that provides a rich set of utility functions for managing and manipulating slices.
 - [slices](https://github.com/srfrog/slices) - Functions that operate on slices; like `package strings` but adapted to work with slices.
 - [slices](https://github.com/twharmon/slices) - Pure, generic functions for slices.